A lovely face and a perfect smile aren’t enough when starting as a YouTuber or streamer.

 It doesn’t feel cheap or flimsy, and it doesn’t appear to break anytime soon because of its metallic mesh grille.

-However, we should point out that it’s a MASSIVE gadget.
+However, I should point out that it’s a MASSIVE gadget.
 It can get in the way if you use any accompanying desk stand.

-Shure is also smaller than Blue Yeti X and has NO KNOBS, thanks to its touch-sensitive panel serving as a control strip with a lock function, so you won’t accidentally push any buttons.
+Shure is also smaller than Blue Yeti X and has NO KNOBS, thanks to its touch-sensitive panel serving as a control strip with a lock function.

 Both items have their own advantages for the build and design.
 It’s just up to you which of the two modes you prefer.